 A haiku poem is a traditional Japanese three-line poem that doesn’t rhyme.
 The pattern is to write the first and last lines with five syllables each, and the middle line with seven syllables like this:

 Line 3: 5 syllables

-Haiku poems are usually about seasons or nature, but you can write your own haiku about anything you like!
+They are usually about seasons or nature, but you can write your own haiku about anything you like!
 The last line of a haiku usually makes an observation about the subject of the poem.

-How to Write Haiku Poem With Kids:
+How to Write Haiku Poems With Kids:

-Start by choosing a topic.
+Start your poem by choosing a topic.
 Let your kids choose something they love for the topic of their poem.
 Or maybe you can suggest they write about things you are learning in your science or nature study.
 We have been learning about pollination in our house so I gave them an example of bees.

 I have yellow stripes.

 I’m making honey.

 Let them choose their own topics and express their ideas in a haiku.
 Make sure they count syllables so it is following the pattern.
 Try to make an observation in the last line.